|

 Think of a cooled surface as 'sponge' for sensible heat

-What can't be absorbed by a
+What shouldn't be absorbed by a

 cool surface is the heat being held in the moisture content